 An unfortunate consequence of ongoing time restraints is that some components are trimmed or cut completely out of our teaching repertoire.
 For me, this was often art history.
 I never felt that I truly incorporated art history and contemporary artists into my curriculum as well as I should.

 The constant need for more time and a particular focus on art history is what drew me to the work of Jamie Roeber.
 Jamie, a veteran high school art teacher from Colorado, is also a recent graduate of AOE’s Choice Based Art Education course; which is where I had the privilege to review her work.
-In this course, Jamie designed a “5 Minute Museum” allowing her to expertly weave art history into her curriculum, all the while preserving precious work time.
+In this course, Jamie was inspired by the idea of a “5 Minute Museum” found in the book Engaging Learners Through Artmaking: Choice-Based Art Education in the Classroom by Katherine Douglas and Diane Jaquith.
+Jamie designed her own “5 Minute Museum” allowing her to expertly weave art history into her curriculum, all the while preserving precious work time.

 Jamie agreed to share her work for the good of art teachers everywhere.
 You can download Jamie’s entire “5 Minute Museum” right here to use directly in your classroom or as a springboard for your own 5 Minute Museum activity.Download The PDF Now!